evkx/evkx.github.io/content/models/rivian/r1/R1T_Performance_Dual-Motor_AWD_LP/_index.md

 ## Performance

-The Rivian R1T Performance Dual-Motor AWD LP has a maximum power of 495KW (673hp).
-The total torque is 1124nm.
+The Rivian R1T Performance Dual-Motor AWD LP has a maximum power of 495 KW (673 hp/664 bhp).
+The total torque is 1124 nm (830 ft-lb).
 It performs the 0-100km/h sprint (0-62mph) in 3,5 seconds.
 The top speed is 201 km/h.

 ## Battery, range, and charging